 To be most effective in incorporating your benchmarking report into your business planning process, it is critical that you employ the four “M's”:

 Once you’ve identified your starting position, using proper and relevant benchmarking metrics provides clarity and a way forward for growth and improvement.
-Your performance benchmarked against industry peers and top preforming firms will provide a clearer picture of your current
+Your performance benchmarked against industry peers and top preforming firms will provide a clearer picture of your current competitive position.

 Monitoring your performance on a regular basis allows you to track success over time and allows you to quantify any strategy adjustments.
 Additionally, the regular use of peer and market data can help you identify new trends and opportunities in the market place.